seilanhiep/data/kh/source_data/wildlife_conservation_society/protected_areas_and_forests/protected_areas_and_forests_metadata.md

 Attributes

-Name/Conservation International: Name of the protected areas
+Name/WCS: Name of the protected areas
-LSize_Ha/Conservation International: Area size (hectare)
+LSize_Ha/WCS: Area size (hectare)
-Status/Conservation International: National park, wildlife santuary, protected forests or multiple use area
+Status/WCS: National park, wildlife santuary, protected forests or multiple use area
-Category/Conservation International: The value is "protected forests" if the status is protected forests, otherwise blank
+Category/WCS: The value is "protected forests" if the status is protected forests, otherwise blank